synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 Part of the protocol therefore requires this information to get propagated to the Remote Chains.
 The SYN chain is also where agents submit "Snapshots" containing information about other chains in the network, and its the job of the Notary agents to communicate valid "Snap Roots" to the Remote Chains.

+### Resolving Chain
+By definition, [Fraud](#fraud) is when an [Off Chain Agent](#off-chain-agent) makes a claim to a chain about something that happened on another chain.
+(It would be pointless to attempt to lie to a chain about itself because the chain would easily reject the transaction since it knows its own state).
+Thus, the chain that is able to resolve a dispute about a claim made to another chain is called the "Resolving Chain".
+When the resolving chain determines that fraud did in fact happen, it will need to communicate this to the [Victim Chain](#victim-chain).

 ### Slash
 If an agent is found guilty of fraud, the punishment is to slash the bond posted on the [SYN Chain](#synapse-chain)